Visiting Walt Disney World in November 2021 | Magic in the Planning

 Another thing to consider if planning a visit in November is that Christmas arrives quite early in Walt Disney World!
 Christmas decorations begin to spring up throughout the parks and resorts shortly after Halloween.
 (Epcot typically waits to decorate until after the Food & Wine Festival.)
 And while Disney does honor Thanksgiving (and the Thanksgiving crowds are typically massive), Christmas is certainly the main attraction for most of November and all of December.

 Other notable events/dates for November include Mickey’s Very Merry Christmas Party – Magic Kingdom’s ticketed Christmas event, which takes place on select nights throughout November and December!
-(Dates will be announced soon!)

 Be sure to visit our guide to celebrating Christmas at Disney World for more information on all the holiday fun Walt Disney World has to offer!

 Walt Disney World (as well as ESPN Wide World of Sports) typically hosts several athletic events each month.
 These events don’t usually have a major impact on crowds in the parks, but they will likely affect resort availability and crowds at Disney’s value resorts.
-Here’s a look at what’s currently scheduled for November:

-As far as holidays and crowds in November… Veteran’s Day falls on a Tuesday this year (November 11), which shouldn’t have a massive effect on crowds.
+As far as holidays and crowds in November… Veteran’s Day falls on a Wednesday this year (November 11), which shouldn’t have a massive effect on crowds.
 What will impact crowds, however, is Thankgiving.
 That entire week is known to be one of the busiest of the year.

 November Refurbishments & Closures

-*We’ve included all current refurbishments here on this list… even ones that may be open in time for November 2025.
+*We’ve included all current refurbishments here on this list… even ones that may be open in time for November 2026.
 (Please note that this list could change at a moment’s notice.)

 Magic Kingdom

-• Big Thunder Mountain Railroad will be closed until 2026.
-An opening date has yet to be announced.
+• Big Thunder Mountain Railroad will be closed until Spring 2026.

-• Buzz Lightyear’s Space Ranger Spin will be closed for enhancements from August 2025 until 2026.
+• Buzz Lightyear’s Space Ranger Spin will be closing for enhancements from August 2025 until Spring 2026.

-• Liberty Square Riverboat and Tom Sawyer Island will be closing permanently at some point in 2025.
+• Liberty Square Riverboat and Tom Sawyer Island are permanently closed.

 EPCOT